Derailed (2002 film)

-Derailed is a 2002 American-Bulgarian action film directed by Bob Misiorowski, and starring Jean-Claude Van Damme, Tomas Arana and Laura Harring.
-Van Damme's son Kristopher van Varenberg also appears as his fictional son.
-In the story, a secret agent (Van Damme) must escort a thief (Harring)—and the bioweapon she has stolen—from Slovakia to Germany, but the agent's unsuspecting family and a dangerous criminal (Arana) end up on the same train as them.
+Derailed is a 2002 American vigilante action film directed by Bob Misiorowski.
+It stars Jean-Claude Van Damme, Tomas Arana, Laura Harring, Jessica Bowman, and Van Damme's real life son Kris Van Varenberg.
+In the story, a secret agent (Van Damme) must escort a thief (Harring)—and the bioweapon she has stolen—from Slovakia to Germany, but the agent's unsuspecting family and a dangerous criminal (Arana) end up on the same train that they are on.

-In the United States, Derailed premiered on home video on October 12, 2002, although it was given a theatrical release in some international markets.
-The film has received universally negative reviews, and is widely held as a low point in the actor's career.
+In the United States, Derailed premiered on home video on October 15, 2002, although it was given a theatrical release in some international markets.
+The film has received negative reviews.

 Plot

 NATO operative Jacques Kristoff is summoned into action by his superior, General Zakev.
 His objective is to track down Galina Konstantin, who has stolen an extremely valuable and dangerous container from the Slovak Government, and extract her to Munich by train.
 Kristoff is given assistance by Lars, who is working with NATO.
 Jacques is able to locate Galina, reaching her at the same time as a Slovak military unit.
 After an extended chase, they are able to reach the train and it departs.

 Jacques is surprised to discover that his wife, Madeline, and two children, Bailey and Ethan, have boarded the train planning to surprise him for his birthday.
-However, Madeleine sees Galina and thinks Jacques nad her are having an affair.
+However, Madeleine sees Galina and thinks Jacques and her are having an affair.
 Before storming out of Jacques' cabin, she tells him that she and the kids will get off the train at the next stop.

-Meanwhile, the engine compartment is hijacked by two men who take control of the convoy.
+Meanwhile, the engine compartment is hijacked by two men who take control of the train.
 They install a cellphone jammer to prevent people from calling authorities.
 They are working with international criminal Mason Cole, who has also boarded the train.
 After the train has departed, Cole and his men take control of the train, killing most of the staff, with the exception of the conductor, who hides inside a cabinet after being shot in the leg.
 Cole orders his henchmen to corral the passengers to the bar room, and demands passenger Galina Konstantin be handed over to him.

 Jacques takes out one of his henchmen and runs to the back of the train, where Galina is hiding.
 Galina reveals the top secret cargo she is carrying is a set of three vials containing a dangerous smallpox strain.
 Jacques takes the vials, and the two climb on the outside of the train to spy on Cole.
 However, they are detected and captured by Cole, who takes the vials.
 A fight ensues.
 Jacques is presumed to have fallen off the train, but has in fact managed to grab onto an exterior handle.
 Galina attempts to take the vials back, but one of them breaks, exposing everyone on the train to the virus.